-The Georgia Housing and Finance Authority (GHFA) is authorized to allocate and issue housing credits under Section 42 of the Internal Revenue Code of 1986, as amended, and to take all other actions and impose all other conditions which are required by federal law or which in the determination of DCA are necessary or convenient to ensure the complete, effective, efficient and lawful allocation of and utilization of the housing credit program (O.C.G.A.
+O.C.G.A.
+50-26-8(a) authorizes Thethe Georgia Housing and Finance Authority (GHFA) is authorized to allocate and issue housing credits under Section 42 of the Internal Revenue Code of 1986, as amended (Code), and to take all other actions and impose all other conditions which are required by federal law or which in the determination of DCA it determines are necessary or convenient to ensure the complete, effective, efficient and lawful allocation of and utilization of the housing credit program (O.C.G.A.
 50-26-8(a)).
-As required by §42(m)(1) of the Code, GHFA approved this 2023 Qualified Allocation Plan (QAP) after extensive public consultation including three public hearings, one through an online webinar as well as inperson hearings in Atlanta and Dublin, and a thirty-day public comment period.
-The final 2023 QAP has been approved by the Board of Directors of GHFA and the Governor of the State of Georgia.

-The purpose of the 2023 Qualified Allocation Plan (Plan) is to set forth:
+As required by §42(m)(1) of the Code, GHFA approved this 20232024 Qualified Allocation Plan (QAP) after extensive public consultation including three public hearings, one through an online webinar as well as in-person hearings in Atlanta and Dublin, and a thirty-day public comment period.
+The final 20232024 QAP has been approved by the Board of Directors of GHFA and the Governor of the State of Georgia.

-- Legislative and program requirements for the Georgia housing credit program. - Federal and State resources that will be awarded under the QAP. - Housing priorities of the Housing and Finance Authority for the State of Georgia. - Selection criteria. - Process for evaluating funding requests and awarding of resources.
+- The purpose of the 20232024 Qualified Allocation Plan (Plan) is to set forth: - Legislative and program requirements for the Georgia housing credit program. - Federal and State resources that will be awarded under the QAP. - Housing priorities of the Housing and Finance Authority for the State of Georgia. - Selection criteria. - Process for evaluating funding requests and awarding of resources.

 II.
-DEFINITIONS
+DDEFINITIONS